polymath-ai/polymath-ai/README.md

 You _have_ to pass in an Open AI API key, and then you need to tell it where you want to ask for information.

-This can be locally via library files such as:
+This can be locally via library files.
+Place an array of files and/or file patterns that point to individual files, file globs (e.g. `./libraries/*.json`), or directories (.json files will be loaded).

+For example, with a specific file:

 ```js
 let client = new Polymath({